awsdocs/aws-chatbot-admin-guide/doc_source/setting-up.md

 1. Define the **IAM permissions** that the chatbot uses for messaging your Slack chat room:

    1. For **Role**, choose **Create a new role from template**\.
+If you want to use an existing role instead, choose it from the **IAM Role** list\.
+To use an existing IAM role, you will need to modify it for use with AWS Chatbot\.
+For more information, see [Configuring an IAM Role for AWS Chatbot](getting-started.md#AWS::Chatbot::Role)\.

    1. For **Policy templates**, choose **Notification permissions**\.
 This is the IAM policy template for AWS Chatbot\.
+It provides the necessary Read and List permissions for CloudWatch alarms, events and logs, and for Amazon SNS topics\.

    1. For **Role name**, enter a name\.
 Valid characters: a\-z, A\-Z, 0\-9, \.\\w\+=,\.@\-\_\.

-1. Choose the SNS topics that will send notifications to the Slack channel:
+1. Choose the SNS topics that will send notifications to the Slack channel\.

    1. For **SNS Region**, choose the AWS Region that hosts the SNS topics for this AWS Chatbot subscription\.

-   1. For **SNS topic**, choose the SNS topic for the client subscription\.
-This topic determines the content that will be sent to the Slack channel\.
-If more than one topic is available, you can choose them from the same dropdown\.
+   1. For **SNS topic**, choose the Amazon SNS topic for the client subscription\.
+This topic determines the content that's sent to the Slack channel\.
+If the region has additional SNS topics, you can choose them from the same dropdown\.

-   1. To add an SNS topic from another AWS Region to the notification subscription, choose **Add another Region**\.
+   1. To add an Amazon SNS topic from another AWS Region to the notification subscription, choose **Add another Region**\.

 1. Choose **Configure**\.

-Notifications from supported services that publish to the chosen SNS topics will now appear in the Slack channel\.
+Notifications from supported services that publish to the chosen Amazon SNS topics will now appear in the Slack channel\.

 You can configure as many channels, with as many topics, as you need\.